 Advanced Placement Credit

-Advanced placement and college credit earned during high school will transfer over toward Core Curriculum credits at Biola University, unless the student is also co-enrolled in the Torrey Honors Institute, in which case these credits do not transfer.
+Advanced placement and college credit earned during high school will transfer over toward Core Curriculum credits at Biola University, unless the student is also co-enrolled in the Torrey Honors College, in which case these credits do not transfer.

 Program Learning Outcomes

 Upon completion of the Stewart Science Honors Program, students will be able to:

 - Demonstrate the ability to retrieve and summarize knowledge on a complex scientific problem, design and propose in written and oral form a well-thought out series of novel scientific experiments, and collect, summarize, and communicate key scientific findings to broad audiences.

 - Summarize the key issues in science and faith while recognizing and articulating the harmony possible while studying God's creation.